top of page

 • No longer is it mandatory to know someone in the industry.

 • No longer is your script the first or only document that execs will read.
-Script Presentation
+Your script presentation will be reviewed first.

 List Of Changes